srikanth-narayanan/Traffic-Sign-Classifier/README.md

 #### 1. Pre processing techniques

-I decided the preprocessing techniques in the three steps.
+The following are three pre processing techniques used in the model.

 1. Image Augmentation
 2. Colour Space